The Albanian Riviera

 Heading inland from Saranda we found the Blue Eye, a hypnotic spot where the Bistrice river begins (we had never seen the actual start of a river before).
 Clear blue water bubbles up into a pool more than 50 meters deep and begins its glide to the Ionian Sea.

-Heading north from Saranda, we had the intentions of getting as far as Himare but didn’t quite make it.
+Heading north from Saranda, we had the intention of getting as far as Himare but didn’t quite make it.
 We had clearly underestimated the number of photo stops we would make along the way, and it was slow going as the road consistently dipped nearly seaside and then back up again, along thin mountain edges.
-We made stops at nearly every available turnout, and even had one local graciously invite Pete up to his terrace for a better view.

-The best part was that from beach level, we could still see snow capped mountains in the distance.
+The best part was that from beach level, we could still see snow-capped mountains in the distance.
 As lovers of both peaks and sea, the Albanian Riviera might just be our favourite place to get both.

 It is possible to see all of the above via public transportation, but not in one day.
 Renting a car in Saranda is easy as there are several places to do so, and most of them can be found near the port.